-77. There is evident pressure on continued development within the floodplain because of population increase and the replacement of small homes with larger homes and residential complexes.
-The development in the floodplain typically results in fill in the floodplain which overtime may exacerbate the flooding levels.
+78. There is evident pressure on continued development within the floodplain because of population increase and the replacement of small homes with larger homes and residential complexes.
+The development in the floodplain typically results in fill in the floodplain which over time may exacerbate the flooding levels.
 To combat the consequences of floodplain development, the Staten Island Bluebelt Program has been acquiring local property for the preservation of wetlands and introduction of new natural storage areas for stormwater conveyance.
-The Staten Island Bluebelt Program was introduced to incorporate Best Management Practices (BMPs) and other plans and actions to provide stormwater management, and to decrease flood hazards and increase water quality (NYCDEP, Final Generic Environmental Impact Statement, Staten Island Bluebelt Drainage Plans for Mid-Island Watersheds, 2014).
-Under the Mid-Island Bluebelt Program that encompasses the study area, NYCDEP proposed to acquire approximately 200 acres of natural storage (NYCDEP, Notice of Final Scope of Work for the Mid-Island Bluebelt Drainage Plans Environmental Impact Statement, 2010).
+The Staten Island Bluebelt Program was introduced to incorporate Best Management Practices (BMPs) and other plans and actions to provide stormwater management, and to decrease flood hazards and increase water quality (NYCDEP, 2014).
+Under the Mid-Island Bluebelt Program that encompasses the study area, NYCDEP proposed to acquire approximately 200 acres of natural storage (NYCDEP, 2010).